kalavai-net/kalavai-client/docs/docs/getting_started.md

 kalavai pool attach <token>
 ```

 This won't add the machine as a worker, but you will be able to operate in the pool as if you were.
+This is ideal for remote access to the pool, and to use the pool from machines that cannot run workers (docker container limitations).

 ### Hardware compatibility: